October 27, 2020

 The Job Retention Bonus will not be paid, the Job Support Scheme has been postponed.

-More detail of the scheme can be found here including the pay calculations for those that have not previously been furloughed and records needed.
+More detail of the scheme can be found here: Check if you can claim for your employees' wages through the Coronavirus Job Retention Scheme, including the pay calculations for those that have not previously been furloughed and records needed.

 Where were we before this announcement?